-Muscle cramps are caused by a contraction of the tissue so the first step is to try to stretch it out.
-If your cramp is in your calf, for example, fully extend your leg, straighten your foot, and aiming your toes upward try to push your heel farther away from your hip.
+Muscle cramps are caused by a contraction of the tissue.
+So, the first step is to try to stretch it out.
+If the cramp is in your calf, for example, fully extend your leg, straighten your foot, and aim your toes upward try to push your heel farther away from your hip.

-If your cramp is in your toes, on the other hand, hold them with your hand and try to stretch each one individually.
+If the cramp is in your toes, hold them with your hand and try to stretch each one individually.

-You can use a little vegetable oil (olive, sunflower, sesame, coconut, or almond) to massage the area with a cramp and put some pressure on it.
+You can use a little vegetable oil (olive, sunflower, sesame, coconut, or almond) to massage the cramping are and put some pressure on it.
 It’s essential to massage in the opposite direction of the pain.

-The most important thing is to generate a little localized heat and facilitate recovery as quickly as possible.
+The most important thing is to generate some localized heat and make the recovery as quick as possible.

-Anything that can be heated is a good option if you don’t have a heating option.
-Some people choose hot water bottles, for example.
+Anything that can be heated is a good alternative if you don’t have a heating pad.
+For example, some people use hot water bottles.

-Another advantage is that it’s very affordable to purchase prepared, or you can make it yourself by following these simple steps:
+Another advantage is that it’s very affordable to buy pre-prepared.
+Of course, you can also make it yourself by following these simple steps:

 - You’ll need a glass container with a tight lid.